autismuk/Font-Manager/README.md

 	fm.FontManager:setEncoding("utf8")

 currently unicode, utf-8 and utf8 are supported.
-UTF-8 format is only supported as a 2 byte length.
-If anyone wants this extended please let me know.
+UTF-8 format is supported up to six bytes

 Colour tinting can be done using setTintColor() - colours everything, can be in-string and also can be modified.
 Colour tinting looks like :